-The Setup menu offers a list of options that depends on the sensor(s) being used.
-The figure to the right shows the Main screen of EasyData when Setup is selected.
-The sensor in use is displayed at the top of the list, followed by the data-collection options.
+The Setup menu offers a list of options that depends on the sensor (s) being used.
+Figure 4 shows the Main screen of EasyData when Setup is selected.
+The sensor in use is displayed at the top of the list, followed by the data collection options.
 The last item listed is Zero..., the option to zero a sensor.
 The following example shows you how to use the Setup menu with a temperature probe.